 With Calgary’s close proximity to the Rocky Mountains weekend getaways and day trips to Banff, Canmore or Lake Louise are a breeze!
 Public parks and forests surround much of the mountain range, and they are popular tourist destinations, especially for hiking, camping, mountaineering, fishing, hunting, mountain biking, skiing, and snowboarding.
 World-renowned ski resorts like Sunshine Village and Lake Louise are less than 2 hours away.

-The legacy of the 1988 Olympics, that were hosted in Calgary, are still felt to this day with venues like the Olympic Oval, Scotiabank Saddledome and Canada Olympic Park continuing to host world-class athletes and events.
+The legacy of the 1988 Olympics, which were hosted in Calgary, is still felt to this day with venues like the Olympic Oval, Scotiabank Saddledome and Canada Olympic Park continuing to host world-class athletes and events.

 Even though the winters can be cold, Calgary has the sunniest days year-round of Canada’s 100 largest cities, with just over 332 days of sun!

 As of April 2021, the Calgary housing market continues to show resilience and growth.
 According to CREB® chief economist Ann-Marie Lurie, “Low lending rates and improved savings have supported sales activity.”